-Automated coffee roasting systems handle temperature control, timing, and roast profiles without requiring manual intervention during the roast cycle.
-Instead of an operator constantly adjusting heat and airflow, you load green coffee, select a profile, and press start—the machine executes the roast automatically.
-This makes in-house roasting accessible for café owners without professional roasting experience, with systems like the Bellwether Shop Roaster requiring just 2 minutes of labor per 1.5 kg batch.
+Automated coffee roasting systems handle temperature control, timing, and roast profile execution without requiring an operator to constantly adjust the machine.
+Instead of standing over a drum and managing heat throughout the roast, you load green coffee, select a profile, and press start.
+The machine takes it from there.
+For café owners without professional roasting experience, this is the difference between in-house roasting being aspirational and being practical — systems like the Bellwether Shop Roaster need just two minutes of operator labor per 1.5 kg batch.

-This guide explains how automated roasting works, compares it to manual roasting, covers the available systems and their specifications, and helps you determine if automated roasting is the right choice for your café.
+This guide covers how automated roasting actually works, how it compares to traditional manual roasting, and how to decide whether automated equipment is the right fit for your café.

-Traditional (Manual) Roasting: operator loads green coffee, operator manually controls heat throughout the roast, operator adjusts airflow based on visual/auditory cues, operator monitors temperature curves in real-time, operator determines when to end the roast, and requires 6-12 months training to develop proficiency.
+In a traditional manual setup, the operator loads green coffee, manually controls heat throughout the roast, adjusts airflow based on visual and auditory cues (color shifts, the first crack of the beans, smoke), monitors temperature curves in real time, decides when to end the roast, and develops the proficiency to do all of this consistently over 6–12 months of training.

 |---|---|---|---|